At this point, after practicing the concepts in Letterforms at Their Core, you're ready to start moving on to bigger and better things!

 3. Drawing Serif Letterforms

 Before we begin, I want you to study these letterforms for a bit longer.
 What makes a serif letterform different from a sans-serif?
-Well, a serif typeface has serifs!
-Whereas a sans-serif has no serif.
+Well, a serif typeface has serifs, whereas a sans-serif has no serif.
 Hence, the word "sans", which means without in French.

-Additionally, there is contrast in these letterforms.
-Some strokes are thin while others are thicker.
+Additionally, there is more contrast in these letterforms.
+Some strokes are thin, while others are thicker.
 Why is that?
 If you think back to how these letterforms were first created, the thicks and thins are implied by the direction and angle of the pen or chisel.
 For example, if you're pulling your pen downward towards yourself, generally the pen will release more ink since pressure is being applied.
 On the other hand, if you're dragging the pen left to right or downward to upward, the stroke will be thinner, since the pressure isn't being applied.

 A serif is the finishing stroke of the letterform which generally projects outward of the stroke.
-So, to simply things, just think of drawing sans-serif letterforms, but then adding serifs afterwards.
+So, to simplify things, just think of drawing sans-serif letterforms, but then adding serifs afterwards.
 You'll see what I mean by the process below.

 Begin by studying the weights of the strokes in the H. Let's draw a sans-serif H to start off.

 Using that previous sans-serif H, let's now add the serifs.
 They don't extend too far from the stroke, so keep them about a quarter inch or less.
 It's all up to you!
 The key is to make sure your serifs are consistent and similar across the entire letterform, as in the image below.
 And the last thing to notice is that the crossbar is much thinner in weight, so be sure to translate that in your drawing as well.